maybebyte/anthesis/domain-sift.md

 This software is Copyright © 2023 by Ashlen.

-This software uses the ISC License (Internet Systems Consortium License).
+This software uses the Internet Systems Consortium License (ISC License).
 For more details, see the `LICENSE` file in the project root.